Jme: Personal life

 Adenuga is a vegan and teetotaler.
 Adenuga is the brother of Beats 1 DJ and radio host Julie Adenuga, fellow grime artist Skepta, and graphic designer and producer Jason.

 Jme married Sarah Cavanagh, his longtime girlfriend, in August 2016.
-Their daughter, Rosè, was born in May 2018.
+Their daughter, Rose, was born in May 2018.
+In September 2023, the couple welcomed their second daughter, Remy.

-During campaigning for the 2017 UK general election, Labour Party leader Jeremy Corbyn met with Jme to encourage people to register to vote, with Jme saying "I'm on Jeremy's Snapchat to make sure you register to vote".
+While campaigning for the 2017 UK general election, Labour Party leader Jeremy Corbyn met with Jme to encourage people to register to vote, with Jme saying, "I'm on Jeremy's Snapchat to make sure you register to vote."

-Jme is known for his involvement with the Sidemen, a British YouTube collective consisting of seven YouTube personalities, and has appeared in their YouTube videos.
-One of the members, Zerkaa, is his cousin.
-He has participated in all four of the Sidemen's annual charity football matches between 2016 and 2022.
+Jme is also known for his involvement with the Sidemen, a British YouTube collective consisting of seven YouTube personalities, and has appeared in their YouTube videos.
+He has participated in all six of the Sidemen's charity football matches between 2016 and 2025.
+He featured on the group's song "Christmas Drillings".